-fruit trees to help fight climate change, to contribute to Jamaica's National Tree Planting initiative and to improve the lives of children in homes, orphanages and schools.
+fruit trees and install vegetable gardens to help fight climate change, to contribute to Jamaica's National Tree Planting initiative and to improve the lives of children in homes, orphanages and schools.
 In essence, we plant for a greener Jamaica.

 HOW WE DO IT

 Climate change is affecting our planet and everyone that resides on it.
 According to experts, humankind will see global average temperatures rise by 3°C to 4°C by 2070.
 Trees help clean the air we breathe, filter the water we drink, absorb harmful carbon from the atmosphere and provide habitat to over 80% of the world's terrestrial biodiversity.